peteroupc/peteroupc.github.io/randomfunc.md

 In the example above, the weights sum to 21.
 However, the weights do not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
 Each number generated by `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding index will be chosen rather than the other indices.
 And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is given the same weights.
 This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

-<a id=Weighted_Choice_Without_Replacement></a>
+<a id=Weighted_Choice_Without_Replacement_Multiple_Copies></a>
-#### Weighted Choice Without Replacement
+#### Weighted Choice Without Replacement (Multiple Copies)

 To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), generate an index by `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
-In this way, when items are selected repeatedly, each weight behaves like the number of "copies" of each item.
+In this way, **each weight behaves like the number of "copies" of each item**.
 This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.

     // Get the sum of weights
     // (NOTE: This code assumes that `weights` is